Visitors can look forward to a brand new experience at Paro International Airport

 Another special feature in the airport is a children's corner known as the Gyalsey Happy Brush Corner where visitors can paint mounted traditional masks, postcards, and canvases.
 You can also collect personal stamps using traditional Bhutanese art materials.

 On 12 October, Their Majesties graced the formal inauguration of Drukair's fifth aircraft — Airbus A320neo — named A5-JKW in honour of King Jigme Khesar Namgyel Wangchuck.
+The Airbus A320neo was ordered in March 2018 at the Singapore Airshow and delivered to Drukair in April 2020.
+During the pandemic, her new capacity was especially useful for the airline as the airline executed long haul repatriation flights for Bhutanese citizens from various cities in the middle east.

 These are just the beginning of a new era for Bhutan's aviation industry.